 What do you look for in that size company, and, more particularly, what do you look for that some of your colleagues don’t look for?

 Kyle Ryland (09:24):

 We start with product leadership.
-We are looking for companies that have very strong products, typically number one number two in their category.
+We are looking for companies that have very strong products, typically #1 or #2 in their category.
 We’re okay with challengers, but we want to see a product that’s absolutely top-notch.
-And that’s fundamental to our strategy.
+That’s fundamental to our strategy.

-Our history has told us that great products in great markets with good teams are the winning formula.
-But pro leadership is really important.
-So we’re not interested in backing products that aren’t very high quality and don’t have a very strong potential team is second.
-Most of our investments are made in companies where founders are very actively involved.
-They’re typically the largest shareholders.
-And we like that partnership.
+We like that partnership.
 We like that alignment.
 We want to see them be heavily invested in the business.
-We’re willing to have them.
-De-risk a little bit.
-It takes some money off the table cause that can be valuable to them and important to the success of the company.
+We’re willing to have them de-risk a little bit.
+It takes some money off the table because that can be valuable to them and important to the success of the company.

 Mark Healy (11:26):

 You’ve used the word de-risk a few times, and it’s starting to make sense how de-risking, taking some of the risks off the table, ideally anyway, enables good judgment.
 Is your role sort of psychologically allowing people the space to grow the company responsibly and make the right decisions?

 Kyle Ryland (11:48):

 Yeah.
 Some of it’s a function of capital, so providing some liquidity helps them de-risk on a personal basis.
 That can be when you’ve put your blood, sweat and tears — and your entire net worth — into something for a decade or more.
 Being able to put something aside for your family can be really important.